django-cms/django-cms/docs/introduction/01-install.rst

 Congratulations, you now have installed a fully functional CMS.

-To log in, append ``?edit`` to the URL and hit enter.
+If you need to log in at any time, append ``?edit`` to the URL and hit Return.
 This will enable the toolbar, from where you can log in and manage your website.

-If you are not already familiar with django CMS, take a few minutes to run through the basics of the :ref:`django CMS tutorial for users <user-tutorial>`.
+If you are not already familiar with django CMS, you can take a few minutes to run through the basics of the :ref:`django CMS tutorial for users <user-tutorial>`.